Stop Overpacking: 10 Vacation Outfits That Actually Fit in Your Bag

 Why I Finally Broke Up With the Giant Suitcase

-Living in Europe, our summer trips are usually just a quick drive to a nearby lake or a hop over to the Mediterranean.
-My kids are total water babies.
-If they catch even a whiff of a lake, it’s over – you’ll be dragging them out by their ankles six hours later.
+Living in Europe, our summer trips usually involve a quick drive to a nearby lake or a dip in the Mediterranean.
+My children are real water kids.
+If they even smell a little lake, it’s over – you just can’t get them out of the water.

-I used to pack like I was preparing for a gala and a desert trek at the same time.
+I used to pack my clothes for vacation as if I were going to a gala and a desert trek all at once.

-I fell hard for linen.
-I love the texture, I love that it looks meant to be a bit rumpled, and I love that it actually lets my skin breathe.
+I fell in love with linen.
+I love the material, I like that it looks a little wrinkled, and I like that it really lets my skin breathe.

-Now, I travel with one small carry-on, and honestly?
-I feel way more confident than I ever did dragging three bags across the cobblestones.
+Now I travel with a small carry-on, and honestly?
+I feel much more confident than ever as I lug three bags across the cobblestones.

 10 Outfits to Save Your Summer